jt-lanl/cov-voc/README.md

 specified by the string, relative to the reference sequence, which is the first sequence in the specified reference fasta file.

+## COMMONTYPES

+given an input fasta file, the first of which is a reference sequence, find the most common sequences, and express them in terms of mutation strings

 # SOME USEFUL LIBRARIES

 ### readseq/sequtil